TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 * You could also use [some practice with Command Line Fu](#command-line-training)
 * We'll use [`git` and GitHub](#source-control-crash-course) basically every day, too.

+### Reflection: Best taken daily...

+_[Reflection is one of the most important parts of learning.](http://hbswk.hbs.edu/item/learning-by-thinking-how-reflection-improves-performance)_ Take time each day to reflect on what you have learned, what you have struggled with, and what is still completely weird and foreign. _We'll do this together in class in a ritual called a [Standup Meeting](https://en.wikipedia.org/wiki/Stand-up_meeting),_ so you might as well get used to it.

+Until then, add a comment to your _WIP Issue_ that enumerates the following _every day_ in a short bulleted list or paragraph:

+* What is a **bright bulb** for you today?
+What do you feel like you _really understand well_ as of now?
+* What is still a **dim bulb** for you?
+You still don't understand it, but the light is coming on...
+What has helped you get there?
+* What is still **completely dark** for you, _despite your best efforts?_ What do you _completely not understand_ yet, even though you've tried?
+What have you done to overcome that?

+It's important that you keep up with this journal, even if you don't get _any_ time with your **Activities** or **Exercises**...
+Your brain is working through those tough problems _even when you're not actively engaged with them._

+Now, if you fall off for too many days in a row, your highly pattern-oriented brain will start to de-prioritize them.
+So keep that in mind. [_Build a streak!_](https://open.buffer.com/build-strong-habits-apps-tools/)

+## Extracurricular Activities

+There are two books that I suggest you start reading.
+They're both avaialble in digital format on various devices, and they're both relatively easy reads:

+* [_Getting Things Done_ by David Allen](http://j.mp/134jABk) -- The book that spawned [an entire genre of self-help literature](http://gettingthingsdone.com/) and [software tools](http://gettingthingsdone.com/common-tools-software/).
+The technique is the important part, and it's pretty simple.
+* [_Pragmatic Thinking and Learning_ by Andy Hunt](http://j.mp/1D5nmu8) -- A whirlwind survey of the psychology and neuroscience of learning and skill acquisition from the perspective of a programmer.

 ----

 ## You've Got Issues

-[Create an Issue in the class repo (this one)](//github.com/TIY-Durham/2016-SPRING-FEE/issues/new) and name it `00 -- YOUR NAME`, where `YOUR NAME` is, y'know... _your name._ As in, your _real name that you want to be called._ If you copy and paste the checklist from the **Tasks** sections below into the **Description** of your issue _as is_, you should end up with a bunch of checkboxes thanks to [the way that GitHub interprets text](https://guides.github.com/features/mastering-markdown/).
+[Create an Issue in the class repo (this one)](//github.com/TIY-Durham/2016-SPRING-FEE/issues/new) and name it `00 -- YOUR NAME`, where `YOUR NAME` is, y'know... _your name._ As in, your _real name that you want to be called._ If you copy and paste the checklist from [the **Tasks** section below](#tasks) into the **Description** of your issue _as is_, you should end up with a bunch of checkboxes thanks to [the way that GitHub interprets text](https://guides.github.com/features/mastering-markdown/).
 As you complete parts of the assignment, check off the corresponding checkboxes and [watch your progress bar fill!](//github.com/TIY-Durham/2016-SPRING-FEE/issues)

 _**Important!** This task list should be **complete** by the first day of class!_